Betacam: Betacam SP

-Betacam SP (commonly referred to as Beta SP) was released in 1986 in Japan before releasing internationally the following year.
+Betacam SP (commonly referred to as Beta SP) was released in 1986 in Japan before being released internationally the following year.
 It increased horizontal resolution to 340 lines.
-While the quality improvement of the format itself was minor, the improvement to the VTRs was enormous, particularly in quality and features.
-In addition to the existing cassette a larger cassette (25.3 × 14.4 × 2.5 cm) was introduced with 90 minutes of recording time.
-Betacam SP (for "Superior Performance") became the industry standard for most TV stations and high-end production houses until the late 1990s.
+While the quality improvement of the format itself was minor, the improvement to the VTRs was significant, particularly in quality and features.
+In addition to the existing cassette, a larger cassette (25.3 × 14.4 × 2.5 cm) was introduced with 90 minutes of recording time.
+Betacam SP (for Superior Performance) became the industry standard for most TV stations and high-end production houses until the late 1990s.
 Despite the format's age and its discontinuation in 2001, Betacam SP remained a common standard for standard-definition video post-production into the 2010s.
 The recording time is the same as for Betacam, 30 and 90 minutes for S and L, respectively.
-Tape speed is slightly slower in machines working in the 625/50 format, increasing tape duration by one minute for every five minutes of run time.
-So, a 90-minute tape will record 108 minutes of video in PAL.
+Tape speed is slightly slower in machines working in the 625/50 format, increasing tape duration by one minute for every five minutes of run time; a 90-minute tape will record 108 minutes of video in PAL.